-Adding SSL certificates to FortiClient EMS for Chromebook endpoints
+Adding an SSL certificate to FortiClient EMS for Chromebook endpoints

 You must add an SSL certificate to FortiClient EMS to allow Chromebooks to connect to FortiClient EMS.

 If you are using a public SSL certificate, add the certificate to FortiClient EMS.
 You do not need to add the certificate to the Google Admin console.